nishnk7799/presence_service/readme.md

 Pillows,
 Requests

+For easy usage switch to PyCharm IDE

 open the command prompt
 1) Go to the file director

-2)go to the "assign1" file
+2)go to the "assign1" folder

 3)/assign1/manage.py runserver